tridesclous/tridesclous/doc/step_by_step.rst

 You can click on the spike list and the trace auto zooms on the spike.

-On the trace view y ou can click on "residual".
+On the trace view you can click on "residual".

 The most important things to understand here is:
   * the green trace is the **preprocessed** signal (filter and normalized)